 Rosacea Treatment and You

 There are many ways to keep rosacea under control.
 Though rosacea can't be cured, treatment can help you control symptoms and prevent them from getting worse.
 Some things you can do on your own, like avoiding triggers.
-Other things include skin creams, medication, and laser treatments.
+Other methods include skin creams, medication, and laser treatments.

 Avoiding Your Rosacea Triggers